slingr-stack/sample-nodejs-endpoint/README.md

 # Skeleton Endpoint for Node.js
-This is a the skeleton of an endpoint that you can fork in order to create your own endpoints.
-It has the basic structure of an endpoint with samples of the most common use cases.
+This is a sample of an endpoint that you can check to learn how the NodeJs framework for Slingr works.
+It has the basic structure of an endpoint with some samples of  some common use cases.

 You can find more information about how to adjust it here: